Can distributed marketing teams still get creative?

 However, with so much change happening over the past few years, your marketing team probably looks quite different today with people working at home, in the office, or a combination of the two.
 If you were used to calling team huddles in the conference room to come up with a new campaign theme or update your company’s brand identity, you might worry that the lack of human interaction could negatively impact creativity.

-The reality today is that in order to attract and keep talent, marketing leaders will need to let go of notions of what an atmosphere that fosters creativity looks like.
-Employees expect to be able to work where are most effective, and for many that will mean remotely at least part of the time.
-But that doesn’t mean that creativity has to suffer; here are a few good reasons why virtual marketing teams can succeed:
+The reality today is that to attract and keep quality talent, marketing leaders need to let go of antiquated notions of what an atmosphere that fosters creativity looks like.
+Employees expect to be able to work where they are most effective, and for many that means working remotely at least part of the time.
+But that doesn’t mean that creativity has to suffer.
+Here are some good reasons why virtual marketing teams can succeed:

 1. Many creative types are used to collaborating remotely.
 The mainstay roles of marketing – writing, editing, layout, graphic design, etc. – have long had remote components to them, be they freelancers, contractors, or agencies working on projects hand-in-hand with on-staff team members.
 This legacy bodes well for modern work environments, since many marketing professionals already have some experience either as a remote worker or as part of a hybrid team.